Menu Close

 Even a well-structured personal statement might be damaged by simple errors.
 Here are some hazards to look out for:

-❌ Avoid using generic words like “I am hard-working and a team player.”
-Instead, give actual instances of your abilities and accomplishments.
+Avoid using generic words like “I am hard-working and a team player.”
+Instead, provide real examples of your abilities and accomplishments to make your statement stand out.

-❌ Repeating Your CV – Your personal statement should not only include job titles and duties.
-Instead, concentrate on your abilities, motivations, and the value you provide.
+Don’t just repeat your CV.
+Your personal statement should do more than list job titles and duties.
+Rather, focus on your skills, motivations, and the unique value you bring to the role.

-❌ Tailor your statement to the role, not the job description.
-Use keywords and phrases from the job posting to demonstrate why you’re the best fit.
+Always tailor your statement to the specific role, not just the general job description.
+For instance, use keywords and phrases from the job posting to show why you’re the perfect fit.

 Personal Statement Example Structure